burtlo/topics-in-ruby/section_01.md

 end
 ```

-### An optional parameters in the re-implementation
+### Add an optional parameter in the re-implementation

 Another possibility is to re-implement the method with the same name except add
 an additional, optional parameter, that you can you provide in the instances